UNIFORM

 recognizes administrative agencies as tribunals for case processing.
 For more

-information on the designated tribunals for the State of Utah, refer to
+information on the designated tribunals for the state of Utah, refer to

 subsection Tribunals of State below.